benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/tsa_project.md

 The approach I took was to break the US data into logical segments and analyze each segment independently.
 For example, the first segment I delineated, spanned the time from the first recorded covid case to the release of the first booster.
 With the first segment, the training and testing data were split on the date of the realease of the first vaccine.
 I then forecasted daily death rates for the testing dataset based on the training data (the data before the vaccine was released) so the model would not take into account the impact of the vaccine on death rates.
 I repeated this process for the booster.<br><br>

 Time series analysis has a number of components that are somewhat unique to time series data.
-These are: trend, seasonality.
+These are: trend and seasonality.
 There is also a concept called 'stationarity' which basically means the data is free of the trend and seasonality.
 The steps for performing time series analysis are first to preprocess the data, perform exploratory data analysis, split the data into train and test sets, check for stationarity (Augmented Dickey-Fuller Test), remove stationarity (differencing, detrending, deseasoning and or log transformation), build models (AR, MA, ARMA, ARIMA), and forecast.<br><br>

 After download the John's Hopkins global Covid-19 death count dataset from kaggle (https://www.kaggle.com/datasets/antgoldbloom/covid19-data-from-john-hopkins-university), I began by checking for missing data.